gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 ---
 layout: post
-title: "Program an Arduino without the IDE"
+title: "Programming an Arduino the Hard Way"
 date: 2023-05-10
 categories: arduino
-permalink: /program-an-arduine-without-the-ide/
+permalink: /programming-an-arduino-the-hard-way/
 excerpt_separator: <!--more-->
-og_image: arduino1.png
+og_image: arduino1.jpg
 ---

 This is a guide I wrote mostly for my future self on how to set up an ergonomic development environment for writing Arduino programs in c without any Arduino-specific tools and using an Arduino to make a simple circuit with some flashing LEDs.
+I'll also discus options for powering the Arduino from a 12v DC power supply.

-{% image arduino1.png alt="A breadboard holding an Arduino and several other components including a range of coloured LEDs, some of which are on." %}
+{% image arduino1.jpg alt="A breadboard holding an Arduino and several other components including a range of coloured LEDs, some of which are on." %}

 <!--more-->

-## Get an Arduino

 For this guide I'll be using one of [these](https://www.elegoo.com/en-au/products/elegoo-nano-v3-0):

-{% image arduino3.png alt="A top-down view of an Arduino Nano" %}
+{% image arduino3.jpg alt="A top-down view of an Arduino Nano" %}

 It's an Elegoo Nano - a cheaper drop-in replacement for the Arduino Nano.
 The only noticeable differences are that the header pins don't come pre-soldered,